Central Park Improvements

 - Progress plans for Pounds Park, paths, entrances, park furniture, and the natural environment

 - Further consultation with stakeholders and users

-Get involved and help care for Plymouth's biggest park; see our new volunteer programme for May and June 2018:
+Get involved and help care for Plymouth's biggest park; see our new volunteer programme for November 2018 to February 2019:

-Find out more about what has happened this spring in Central Park with our update:
+Find out more about what has been happening in the park over summer with our quarterly update:

 Friends of Central Park

 Find out more about how you can care for Central Park on the Friends of Central Park Facebook page.

 Follow us on our Nature Plymouth Facebook page.

 Please join our mailing list by emailing: Wildlife@plymouth.gov.uk